LarryHuangTW/CS/Computer_System/CPU/Intel_CPU.md

    + non-64-bit modes:

-      - Near Pointer: is a 32-bit offset (also called an effective address) within a segment (register)
+      - Near Pointer: it is a 32-bit offset (also called an effective address) within a segment (register)

-      - Far  Pointer: is a logical address, consisting of a 16-bit segment selector and a 32-bit offset
+      - Far  Pointer: it is a logical address, consisting of a 16-bit segment selector and a 32-bit offset

    + 64-bit mode:

       - Near Pointer: 64 bits

-      - Far  Pointer: is a 16-bit segment selector and a 64-bit offset
+      - Far  Pointer: it is a 16-bit segment selector and a 64-bit offset

 * Bit Field Data Type: It is a contiguous sequence of bits.
 It can begin at any bit position of any byte in memory and can contain up to 32 bits